nickovs/sURLy/README.md

 [`flask`](https://palletsprojects.com/p/flask/),
 [`boto3`](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html)
-and [`click`](https://click.palletsprojects.com/). (`click` is only needed These can be installed through the [Python Package Index](https://pypi.org) by running the command:
+and [`click`](https://click.palletsprojects.com/). (`click` is only needed for the command line utility for API key management).
+These can be installed through the [Python Package Index](https://pypi.org) by running the command:
 ```
 pip install flask boto3 click
 ```

-For deployment into the AWS Lambda you will also need to install `zappa`:
+For deployment into the AWS Lambda the easy way you will also want to install `zappa`:
 ```
 pip install zappa